Create Your Legacy

 The Legacy Circle is a group of generous community members who make planned gifts to support the future financial security of Bertschi School.

 Legacy Circle Donor Profile

-“It is a small way of saying thank you and of continuing the tradition of generosity that we were grateful to be a part of.”
+“Our planned gift is a small way of saying thank you, and of continuing a tradition of generosity at Bertschi for future students and families.”- Helen Graham

 You can help shape Bertschi’s celebrated academic programs, support our outstanding teachers, and enable talented and motivated students to attend Bertschi School in years to come.

 Planned giving (sometimes called “gift planning”) enables donors to make larger gifts than they could make from their income.
 Some planned gifts provide lifelong income to the individual or family, while others use estate and tax planning strategies to benefit both the school and the donor.